Practice Reporting Questions Now

 - Watch for answers that partially solve the requirement but miss operational constraints.

-- Questions in Reporting and Communication often include distractors that look correct for Reporting but violate least-privilege, durability, or availability requirements.
+- Questions in Reporting and Communication often include distractors that look correct for Reporting but violate security policy, performance, or reliability requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.